aussierobots/ublox_dgnss/README.md

 Work has started on SPARTN support - basic commands are available to enable it on the device and to confirm that the messages are being used (when delivered to the device).

-This driver will only work with later generation ublox devices.
-Testing and development was performed against a ZED-F9P and a ZED-F9R connected via USB, under Ubuntu 22.04/24.04.
-The driver uses libusb api 1.0.
+This driver supports multiple u-blox device families including ZED-F9P, ZED-F9R, and X20P connected via USB, under Ubuntu 22.04/24.04.
+The driver uses libusb api 1.0 and automatically adapts to different USB architectures (CDC-ACM for F9 family, Vendor-Specific for X20P).

 This release works with Rolling, Kilted, Jazzy and Humble.